AdobeDocs/campaign.en/help/v8/dev/architecture.md

 * Development environment: allows developers to implement Campaign under the same runtime conditions as the stage and production environments.

+You can export and import packages from one environment to another.

+:arrow_upper_right: Learn more about packages in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/administration-basics/working-with-data-packages.html?lang=en#about-data-packages)

 ## Mid-sourcing deployment{#mid-sourcing-deployment}

 General communication between servers and processes is carried out according to the following schema: